abarbanell/abarbanell.github.io/_posts/2014-09-27-moving-my-blog-from-wordpress-to-jekyll-bootstrap.md

 ## Migrating old content

-I started this manual with one of my latest posts from [here](http://abarbanell.wordpress.com/2014/08/26/rabbitmq-on-raspberry-pi/) to [here](http:/linux/2014/08/26/rabbitmq-on-raspberry-pi) just to get some experience how to handle the different formatting, the included image assets, etc.
+I started this migration manually with one of my latest posts from [here](http://abarbanell.wordpress.com/2014/08/26/rabbitmq-on-raspberry-pi/) to [here](http:/linux/2014/08/26/rabbitmq-on-raspberry-pi) just to get some experience how to handle the different formatting, the included image assets, etc.